The Place to Go for Residential Oven, Stove, & Range Repairs

 - Oven Doesn’t Maintain a Consistent Temperature – Your oven’s bake igniter, selector switch, and temperature sensor all play a role in maintaining a consistent temperature.
 If you notice the temperatures in your oven fluctuating, it may be time to replace one of these parts.

 We offer oven, stove, and range repair services for all makes, models, and brands.
 Through our years of experience serving the Lexington, Danville, and Harrodsburg areas, we have worked with almost every type of home cooking appliance you can imagine.
-So, when one of our uniformed team members shows up to your home, you can have the confidence that they understand how to repair your particular brand of oven, stove, or range.
+So, when one of our uniformed team members shows up at your home, you can have the confidence that they understand how to repair your particular brand of oven, stove, or range.
 Some of the brands we frequently work on include:

 We Only Use the Best Replacement Parts